Project-OMOTES/omotes-rest/README.md

-# ESDL MapEditor NWN Dispatcher
+# Omotes REST service

-This webservice allows the MapEditor to call the NWN SDK to submit new workflow jobs, see their status and retrieve the results.
+This webservice allows the MapEditor to call the Omotes SDK to submit new workflow jobs, see their status and retrieve the results.

 The webservice is based on TNOs Flask REST API Template.

 # Flask REST API Template